Bills' Von Miller to miss rest of season after knee surgery - WHIZ News

 ORCHARD PARK, N.Y.
-(AP) — The Buffalo Bills’ hopes of having Von Miller back in time for the playoffs were dashed after exploratory surgery revealed the injury to the top pass rusher’s right knee was worse than previously anticipated.
+(AP) — The Buffalo Bills’ hopes of having Von Miller back in time for the playoffs were dashed after exploratory surgery revealed the injury to the top pass rusher’s right knee was worse than the team and player previously anticipated.

-Coach Sean McDermott opened his news conference on Wednesday announcing Miller will miss the rest of the season after having surgery to repair damage to his anterior cruciate ligament.
-McDermott did not go into detail on the extent of the injury except to say the damage was discovered during a previously scheduled exploratory surgery, which was conducted on Tuesday in Texas.
+Miller’s season is over, the Bills announced Wednesday, a day after he had surgery in Texas to repair what general manager Brandon Beane described as being “a mostly to fully torn” anterior cruciate ligament.

+“It was a full ACL repair,” Beane said.
+“And I’m confident he can play in 2023.”

+“We were hopeful that it was a scope to clean the meniscus up and any scar tissue in there,” Beane said.
+“But unfortunately when he went in there yesterday, (the doctor) decided that it would not be stable enough, it would not hold up.”

+Rather than measuring Miller’s recovery in weeks, as Beane had hoped a week after placing the player on injured reserve, the 33-year-old is now projected to miss about nine months, leaving his status uncertain for the start of next season.

-“Very unfortunate situation for Von obviously and our team,” McDermott said.
-“We care for him obviously, like we would any player.
+“Very unfortunate situation for Von, obviously, and our team,” coach Sean McDermott said.
+“We care for him, obviously, like we would any player.
 We know how much this means to him in terms of playing and being with the team. … And we’re certainly thinking about him as he recovers here.”

-Miller previously revealed the injury was limited to a tear in his lateral meniscus.

 Miller then closed by saying, “All love and respect” before adding the phrase, “Don’t blink, baby,” which he and Bills receiver Stefon Diggs have repeatedly used during times of adversity this season.

+“We’re extremely, we’re truly sad for him.
+We’re a better team when he’s playing, there’s no doubt about that,” said quarterback Josh Allen, who spoke to Miller after his operation.
+“We wish he was out there with us, and we’re praying for him.
+But the only way is forward.
+Guys are going to step up and as collective leaders come together and diminish his absence as much as possible.”

 The Bills made a major splash in March by upgrading their middling pass rush by signing Miller to a six-year contract in free agency.
-The 33-year-old Miller is the NFL’s active leader in sacks with 123 1/2 and he leads the Bills with eight sacks this season.
+Miller is the NFL’s active leader in sacks with 123 1/2 and he leads the Bills with eight this season.

 Miller is a two-time Super Bowl champion, who signed with Buffalo a little more than a month after helping the Los Angeles Rams win the title by beating Cincinnati.
 Miller spent his first 10-plus years in Denver before being traded to Los Angeles last season.